Chumper/Zipper/README.md

 **make($pathToFile)**

-create or open a zip archive; if the file does not exists it will create a new one.
+`Create` or `Open` a zip archive; if the file does not exists it will create a new one.
 It will return the Zipper instance so you can chain easily.